 Benefit: Generally speaking, this rule makes it less likely a client’s lawyer will overstep his or her bounds in connection with any written communication received in relation to a matter with which he or she is involved.
 The two warnings in this rule – to refrain from examining the writing more than necessary and to promptly notify the sender – can benefit the client in that they will now understand the boundaries their lawyer needs to follow in relation to their matter.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Confidentiality, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Client Rights, Legal Representation, Confidentiality, Parker Taylor Law Group, Port Parker